DCSIMG

 As the "employer" or "owner", the insurance company must ensure that "one or more competent persons are appointed as diving supervisors for the diving operation".

-According to the Occupational Health and Safety Act a competent person "means a person who,
+According to the Occupational Health and Safety Act a competent person "means a person who is:

 1. is qualified because of knowledge, training and experience to organize the work and its performance,